 Jenni has spoken in educational settings ranging from junior high schools to the Harvard Medical School Conference for College Administrators, in treatment settings for recovery from drug and alcohol abuse, trauma, and eating disorders, and at conferences dealing with a range of issues from Miami to Anchorage.

-While the topics she speaks about vary—addiction and food disorders, relationships, depression, career –they are all ultimately about overcoming adversity and living life to the fullest.
+While the topics she speaks about vary—body image, perfectionism, trauma, posttraumatic stress disorder, eating disorders –they are all ultimately about overcoming adversity and living life to the fullest.
 She discusses the power of self-acceptance in overcoming self-sabotage, a subject summed up beautifully in her song, “It’s Okay to be Happy”—as her continuing success as a singer and songwriter speaks volumes about her ability to bring her own dreams alive.

 An avid biker and hiker, and a woman whose passion for life is contagious, Jenni lives in Austin, Texas.
 She is currently at work on a book about fighting through posttraumatic stress disorder.